 - Allow adequate recovery time between workouts, people sometimes forget that fun dance-based workouts are a vigorous activity.

 Workout recovery is essential in improving fitness through any program including Zumba.
-A good heart rate monitor along with guides your pace during the workout.
+A good heart rate monitor guides you along your pace during the workout.
 Tracking trends in your biometrics like Resting Pulse and Heart Rate Variability help you manage your workout and recovery schedule like an athlete (or a dancer!)

 Fitness wearables, like Biostrap, help you enjoy all the benefits of a workout like Zumba while minimizing the risks.